-All of this isn’t to say that you can’t spend for fun.
+All of this isn’t to say that you can’t spend for fun, or allow yourself little luxuries.
 You definitely can.
 It’s just important to remember that there are things you need to do first before you splurge or treat yourself.

 The road to success is not easy, but it is definitely worth it.